strubloid/resume/mercurial/01 - basics.md

 # Mercurial Basics

-## how to remove uncommited branch
+## how to remove uncommitted branch
 ```
 hg strip [my-pruned-branch-name]
 ```